Google Tag Manager Update 2026: GTM Containers Become Google Tags

 What is the difference between the GTM container ID and the product ID in the new update?

-What is the GTM visual event builder?
+What is the GTM visual tagging feature?

-When is the Google Tag Manager 2026 update being released?
+When is the Google Tag Manager update being released?

 Ready to Supercharge Your Workflow?